Skuriles/kjgAngular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `ng serve --proxy-config proxy.config.json` to start it for debug mode.
 Run kjgserver (Port 61001) with node app.js -> all `/api` calls will redirected to nodejs server (https://stackoverflow.com/questions/42895585/hooking-up-express-js-with-angular-cli-in-dev-environment)

-#Mongo Access
-Use mongo.bat in nodeProj root file. mongo user is kjgAdmin, pw: kjg2017

 ## Code scaffolding